dc4eu/educational-pilot/sectorial-rulebook/trust-models/README.md

 ## Trust Flow Process

 ### 1. **Issuer Registration and Setup**
-- Legal entities register with EBSI and obtain X.509v3 certificates
+- Legal entities register with EBSI and also obtain X.509v3 certificates
-- Bind certificates to Decentralised Identifiers (DIDs) for enhanced trust
+- Bind X.509v3 certificates to Decentralised Identifiers (DIDs) for enhanced trust
 - Register as authorised credential issuers in EBSI registries

 ### 2. **Relying Party Registration**